In Fine Taste

 • In a large saucepan, over medium heat, fry the curry paste in the oil.
 The curry paste should become very fragrant.

-• Add in coconut milk.
-Dissolve curry paste in coconut milk until there are no lumps of curry paste left and bring to a boil.
+• Add in a little coconut milk, dissolving the curry paste in coconut milk until there are no lumps of curry paste left, Add the rest of the coconut milk and bring to a boil.

 Notes